-- 8.29 Planning Policy for Traveller Sites (2015) emphasizes the need for Local Planning Authorities to use their own evidence to plan positively for gypsy and traveller needs.
+- 8.26 Planning Policy for Traveller Sites (2015) emphasizes the need for Local Planning Authorities to use their own evidence to plan positively for gypsy and traveller needs.
 Waveney District Council along with Babergh, Mid Suffolk and Suffolk Coastal District Councils and Ipswich Borough Council have commissioned a Gypsy, Traveller and Travelling Showpeople Accommodation Assessment.
-This identifies a requirement for 17 additional pitches for gypsies and travellers in Waveney over the period 2016-2036. - 8.30 The Planning Policy for Traveller Sites defines gypsies and travellers as: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling together as such". - 8.31 Policy WLP8.5 below sets out a criteria based policy to support the development and extension of gypsy and traveller sites.
-Given the differing accommodation needs and limited potential for development within built-up areas, the Policy allows for development of gypsy and traveller sites within the Countryside where residential development would not normally be permitted.
-However, there should still be good access to services and facilities and limited impact on the local character of the area. - 8.32 Neighbourhood Plans can positively allocate new sites for gypsy and travellers to help accommodate local needs.
+This identifies a requirement for 17 additional pitches for gypsies and travellers in Waveney over the period 2016-2036. - 8.27 The Planning Policy for Traveller Sites defines gypsies and travellers as: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling showpeople or circus people travelling together as such". - 8.28 Policy WLP8.5 sets out a criteria based policy to support the development and extension of gypsy and traveller sites.
+Given the differing accommodation needs and limited potential for development within built up areas, the Policy allows for development of gypsy and traveller sites within the Countryside where residential development would not normally be permitted.
+However, there should still be good access to services and facilities and limited impact on the local character of the area.
+The impact on the landscape should be assessed using policy WLP8.35 Landscape Character, especially where rural sites are involved. - 8.29 Neighbourhood Plans can positively allocate new sites for gypsy and travellers to help accommodate local needs.